mohasin-hossain/todo-list-v1.1.0/readme.md

 ## Todo List version 1.1.0

-This is a Todo app to store and track your daily activities.
-You can add/delete as many todos as you want with just a single click.
-This is made with vanilla java script and CSS.
+This is the updated version of my previous Todo app that can store and track daily activities.
+It has minor changes, including a new complete task feature.

 ## Project Specifications

 - Add new task
 - Delete task
 - Complete task

+## Technologies

+- HTML
+- CSS
+- JAVASCRIPT